open-power/hostboot/src/usr/expscom/README.md

                   DeviceFW::MMIO,
                   address, readLimit);

-* mmioPerformOp resolves to doing a memcpy on the address requested
+* mmioPerformOp will execute the actual load/store operation input memory-mapped i/o space and handle errors in that operation

     if (i_opType == DeviceFW::READ)